Find the Best Grease Trap Cleaning Companies for Your Business

 Compliance rests on three main pillars: proper installation, scheduled maintenance, and thorough documentation.

-- Mandatory Installation: If your kitchen produces FOG, you are required to have a properly sized and approved grease interceptor or trap installed1.
+- Mandatory Installation: If your kitchen produces FOG, you are required to have a properly sized and approved grease interceptor or trap installed.
 This applies to sinks, dishwashers, floor drains, and any other fixture in the prep or wash area.

-- Essential Record Keeping: Michigan regulations require businesses to maintain detailed logs of all grease trap cleaning and maintenance for a minimum of three years2 3 1.
+- Essential Record Keeping: Michigan regulations require businesses to maintain detailed logs of all grease trap cleaning and maintenance for a minimum of three years.
 These records should include the date of service, the name of the licensed hauler who performed the work, the volume of waste removed, and the disposal location.
 Keeping these records organized and readily available is a simple step that can save immense hassle during an inspection.

 The Real Cost of Grease Interceptor Maintenance